bitcubix/cubixos/tools/aur/README.md

 > [AUR Website](https://aur.archlinux.org)

-This folder contains script for setup and using the AUR.
+This folder contains script for setup and using the `AUR`.

 ## Scripts